lindhor/geoportal-server-catalog-wiki/Configure -Hierarchical-Search-Facet.md

   * Please note that the metadata need to be reharvested if the metadata is already in geoportal prior to this update in order to build the hierarchy
 * Configure hierarchy search facet
   * Open geoportal/app/main/templates/SearchPanel.html in a html editor
-  * Find the following section, and update its property as needed. please visit [[Customize-search-panel.md]] on how to update the search facet
+  * Find the following section, and update its property as needed. please visit [[Customize-search-panel]] on how to update the search facet

     ``
         <div class="g-filter-collapse" data-dojo-type="app/search/HierarchyTree"